WebAssembly/function-references/proposals/function-references/Overview.md

 The proposal has instructions for producing and consuming (calling) function references.
 It also includes instruction for testing and converting between regular and nullable references.

 Typed references have no canonical default value, because they cannot be null.
-To enable storing them in locals, which so far depend on default values for initialisation, the proposal also introduces a new instruction `let` for block-scoped locals whose initialisation values are taken from the operand stack.
+To enable storing them in locals, which so far depend on default values for initialisation, the proposal also tracks the initialisation status of locals during validation.

 ### Motivation